g-leech/argmin-gravitas/metrics.md

 ---
 layout: 	page
 title: 		Metrics
 permalink: 	/metrics/
+visible:	true
 ---

 When reporting the quality of things, I use the following scales of measurement: